ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 		*OR*

-		- a separate modem and router you buy yourself for better performance and to save money in the long run (usually you can pay it off instead of the extra fees in a year or two)
+		- a separate modem and router you buy yourself for better performance or to save money in the long run by eliminating monthly equipment rental fees from your internet provider

 	!!!
 Abstract "tl;dr"